ZaaLabs/ZaaImbue/README.md

 License
 -------

-ZaaImbue is covered under the MIT license in its entirety, Please read license.txt for more information on the MIT license.
+ZaaImbue is covered under the MIT license in its entirety.
+Please read license.txt for more information on the MIT license.

 Copyright 2011 ZaaLabs, Ltd. All rights reserved.